Enjoyable and successful year ahead

 Now, two weeks later, I’m a student.

 I think I needed to become maniac to sign up because otherwise I’d never be able to go against my fears, you know?
 I have so many of them: I’m not good at speaking with people, but maybe I just don’t try any more?
-Because, you know, there’s so much emphasis on being empathetic listener in this country while I’m an intellectual listener – somehow this quality is ok in Poland, or at least that’s what I think; but not in here.
+Because, you know, there’s so much emphasis on being empathetic listener in this country while I’m an intellectual listener – somehow this quality was ok in Poland, or at least that’s what I think; but not in here.

 I really liked that sentence at the end of one of the emails from uni: We would like to take this opportunity to wish you an enjoyable and successful year ahead.

-It sounds so much better than ‘success in your studies’.
+It sounds much better than ‘success in your studies’.
 The course takes two years so having an enjoyable year ahead sounds like I’m playing an infinite game – do you remember that concept?
 Just keep playing and you will get somewhere eventually.

 Also I’m trying not to focus too much on getting a masters now.
 Instead I’m thinking about doing a project.
 Masters sounds a bit scary, but project – I always loved them.